zerocore-ai/zerocore/zerocore-todo.md

 - [ ] Identities (DIDs)

-  - [ ] Admin - Allows communication with other node.
+  - [ ] Root User - Sets up the nodes.
 Can create a tenant partition. etc.
-  - [ ] Owner - Delegated by admin.
+  - [ ] User - Delegated by the root user.
 Can own a tenant partition
-  - [ ] Node

 - [ ] The Core